 The bonsai is stylistically brought into a desired shape (bonsai style) by the Structural bonsai pruning.
 The quality of the bonsai tree is fundamentally changed and improved from an aesthetic point of view.
 The structural pruning is more radical than the maintenance cut and requires more knowledge and preparation.

-The structural bonsai cutting is mainly carried out at the beginning of the development of a bonsai.
+The structural cutting is mainly carried out at the beginning of the development of a bonsai.
 As a result, a original plant or an existing prebonsai is completely revised and its shape is thus greatly changed.

 Maintenance bonsai pruning